ProstaVive: Ingredient Research from RCTs & Meta-Analyses for Prostate Health

 Essential Minerals and Antioxidants

-Zinc and selenium provide essential cofactors for prostate health enzymes.
-Research shows zinc deficiency correlates with prostate enlargement, while selenium supports antioxidant defenses.
-Vitamin E and boron complete the antioxidant and hormonal support profile.
+Zinc and selenium provide cofactors for antioxidant and prostate-health pathways.
+Research has explored associations between mineral status and prostate outcomes, while vitamin E and boron contribute to the broader antioxidant and hormonal support profile.

 Mechanistic Synergy: Why the Combination Works